-I often get asked about whether it’s harder to get house sitting assignments as a solo male.
+I often get asked about whether it’s harder to get assignments house sitting alone as a solo male.
 Do homeowners prefer couples over solo house sitters?
 Wouldn’t they prefer a female house sitter?

 These are fair questions.